 - analytical and critical but solution-oriented

-- having enough time available to fulfill his task adequately
+- having enough time available to fulfill their task adequately

 - prepared to be evaluated periodically

-- willing to accept to sit on Supervisory Board committees
+- willing to sit on Supervisory Board committees

 - willing to follow induction and training programs

 - fluent in the English language

 On the occasion of each appointment and re-appointment of a Supervisory Board member this Profile will have to be respected.